Purampokku Engira Podhuvudamai

 Purampokku Engira Podhuvudamai is a 2015 Indian Tamil-language political action thriller film directed by S. P. Jhananathan, and produced by Jananathan under Binary Pictures, in association with UTV Motion Pictures.
-The film stars Arya, Shaam, Vijay Sethupathi and Karthika, in her last acting credit.
+The film stars Arya, Shaam, Vijay Sethupathi and Karthika, in her final film appearance.
 It revolves around a communist who is sentenced to death, while his comrade seeks his release.

 The film was initially announced untitled in 2012 but got stalled and re-announced in 2013 under the title Purampokku.
 Filming took place between January and December 2014, in Chennai, Himachal Pradesh and Rajasthan.
 Three months after filming ended, it was retitled.
 The film features cinematography by N. K. Ekambaram and a score by Srikanth Deva, while the soundtrack was composed by newcomer Varshan.
 It was released in theatres on 15 May 2015.